Tashish97/Ashish-Portfolio/README.md

-# Other Projects on Github
+# Other Machine Learning Projects on Github

 **Project Name**  | **Algorithm**
 ------------- | -------------